microsoft/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputAnimationRecording.md

   <img src="../../Documentation/Images/InputSimulation/MRTK_InputAnimation_EditorToolsMenu.png" title="Editor tools menu" width="80%" class="center" />
 </a>

+> [!NOTE]
-> Note: Input recording and playback only works during play mode.
+> Input recording and playback only works during play mode.

 The input recording window has two modes:

 * _Recording_ for recording input during play mode and saving it to animation files.

   <a target="_blank" href="../../Documentation/Images/InputSimulation/MRTK_InputAnimation_EditorToolsRecording.png">
     <img src="../../Documentation/Images/InputSimulation/MRTK_InputAnimation_EditorToolsRecording.png" title="Recording mode" width="80%" class="center" />
   </a>

-  When toggling on the recording button the [Input Recording Service](xref:Microsoft.MixedReality.Toolkit.Input.InputRecordingService) is enabled to record input.
+  When toggling on the recording button the [`InputRecordingService`](xref:Microsoft.MixedReality.Toolkit.Input.InputRecordingService) is enabled to record input.
   When toggling off the recording button a file save selection is shown and the recorded input animation is saved to the selected destination.

   The buffer time limit can also be changed in this mode.